Greg0109/ExpensesTracker/README.md

 - Run `bundle install` to install needed gems.
 - Run `rails db:create` to make sure the database is created.
 - Run `rails db:migrate` to make sure the database is migrated.
+- Run `rails webpacker:install` to make sure both webpacker is installed (yarn should install too, but if not run `yarn install`)
 - Run `rails s` to start the server.
 - Go to `http://localhost:3000/` and sign up to begin testing.